hynek/doc2dash/docs/how-to.md

 I rarely run *doc2dash* without `-A` when creating docsets for myself.

-## Improving Your Documentation Set
+## Improving your Documentation Set

 Dash's documentation has a [bunch of recommendations](https://kapeli.com/docsets#contributetodash) on how you can improve the docset that we built in the previous step.
 It's important to note that the next five steps are strictly optional and more often than not, I skip them because I'm lazy.